DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###O

 #####OCR (Optical Character Recognition)
-OCR software is used conjunction with a scanner to convert printed text into digital format.
-For example, a page from a printed book can be placed on the scanner and the OCR software will be used by the scanner to detect the individual words from which it is made up and then convert them into a form that can be stored on a computer.
+OCR software is used in conjunction with a scanner to convert pages of printed text into a digital format such as ASCII or Unicode.

 #####Open Source
-The practice of allowing access to the source of product and the process through which the product has been developed.
-Open Source software is the most well-known exponent of this practice.
+Originally, the term 'Open Source' was used to describe a development model based on universal access to the human-readable 'source code' of software, in contrast with the prevalent industry practice of protecting this code as a trade secret and distributing only the 'executable' machine code which could not be deciphered by casual users.
+More recently the term is increasingly being used to describe similar practices in other fields such as design, engineering and even medicine.

 #####Operating system (OS)
-Software which manages the computer's hardware and provides a collection of tools and services used by computer programs within the operating system.
-Well known operating systems include Windows, Linux, Mac OS X and mobile operating systems like Android and iOS.
+Software that manages the computer's hardware and software resources, provides collections of tools and services used by software applications, and regulates the user interface.
+Well-known operating systems include Windows, Linux, Mac OS X as well as mobile operating systems such as Android and iOS.

 ###P

-#####PDA
+#####PDA (Personal Digital Assistant)
-A handheld device providing services like an agenda, contacts and web browsing.
-Since the introduction of smartphones, the manufacturing of PDAs has been largely discounted.
+A handheld device featuring information management functions such as an agenda, a list of contacts and web browsing.
+PDAs became obsolete with the introduction of smartphones.

 #####PDF (Portable Document Format)
-A file type created by Adobe that allows fully formatted documents to be transmitted across the Internet and viewed on any computer that has Adobe Reader software - a proprietary software viewing program available for free at the Adobe website.
-Businesses and educational institutions often use PDF-formatted files to display the original look of their brochures or for publishing a complete magazine in electronic format.
-Using the full Adobe Acrobat Pro software package, it is possible to create a high-quality piece of artwork or a brochure which preserves the look of the original, complete with fonts, colors, images, and formatting.
-Documents in PDF format can be published on the Web without having to be converted into HTML, but are static and thus not reflowable.
+PDF was originally developed by Adobe Systems as a format for sharing documents across otherwise incompatible operating systems and platforms while ensuring consistency of all layout elements.
+Since 2008, PDF is an open standard.
+PDF files can be viewed on any device that has appropriate software installed (such as the free but proprietary Adobe Reader).
+PDF is a fixed-layout (as opposed to reflowable) document format.

 #####Pixel
-A contraction of picture element.
-What you see on a computer display screen is made up of thousands of colored pixels or small dots.
-See also **resolution**.
+All text and images on a display screen are made up of a grid of thousands (or even millions) of small colored dots known as pixels.
+The term 'pixel' is derived from 'picture element'.
+See also **Resolution**.

 #####Plain text
-Text without any visual characteristics, so without bolding, italics, clickable links etc.
+Text without any visual formatting such as bold, italic, font types and sizes, clickable hyperlinks, etc.

 #####Platform
-Generic term used in various contexts to denote technology which acts as a foundation for other technology to build upon - an operating system can be considered a platform.
-Also used as an alternative term for a computer system, including both the hardware and the software.
-Essentially this term describes something that is used to build something else.
-The term *platform-independent* - used to describe software - means that the software can be run on any computer.
+A generic term used in various contexts to describe technology which serves as a foundation upon which other technology can be built.
+For example, an operating system can be considered a platform, or the term can apply more broadly to a combination of hardware and software.
+Platform-independent software is software that can (theoretically) be run on any computer.

-#####Print on demand (POD)
+#####Print On Demand (POD)
-Print on demand (POD) is a digital printing technology in which a book or other publication is printed in the amount one needs it.
+Print on demand (POD) is a digital printing technology in which a book or other publication is printed in the exact amount of copies required at the moment.
 The POD model in this sense deviates from traditional printing, where large quantities of books are produced in initial print runs to reduce costs prior to distribution.
-POD has also changed the publishing industry by reducing the need for traditional publishing houses, allowing authors to self-publish at very low costs.
-Print on demand is sometimes called publish on demand.
+The emergence of POD has had a huge impact on the publishing industry by allowing authors to self-publish at very low costs.
+Print on demand is sometimes also called publish on demand.

 #####Program
-A computer program is a set of instructions for a computer, allowing it to performing certain tasks.
+See **Computer program**.

 #####Protocol
-In Internet terminology protocol usually refers to a set of rules that define an exact format for communication between systems.
-For example the HTTP protocol defines the format for communication between web browsers and web server.
+In Internet terminology, a protocol usually refers to a set of rules that define an exact format for communication between systems.
+For example, the HTTP protocol defines the format for communication between web browsers and web servers.

 ###R